premchander-revature/interviewquestions/DDL.md

 ------

-30.In which of the following code snippet will delete a view named marks_maths?
+30.Which of the following code snippet will delete a view named marks_maths?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/medium%20(2).svg)